ole-thoeb/practical-generics/tasks/sequence.md

 <details>
 <summary>General implementation hint 2</summary>

 Reusing the other methods can be achieved by implementing them in an abstract class, where only `Symbol.iterator` is abstract.
-Type inference in loops can get a bit wonky, it might be easier to introduce a new abstract method that provides the actual iterator.

 Another possibility is to define a factory function.
 It takes an implementation of a `Symbol.iterator` function and returns a `Sequence` defining all the other methods.
 </details>